 + That was when newspapers were black-and-white and Tri-X film was king.
 The other press photographers were grumpy old men who smoked too much, hid bottles of rum in the darkroom and grudgingly gave up secrets.
 I listened, learned and tried not to inhale.

 + Since then my full-time job has been creating photographs for newspapers in seven states including one of the smallest in New Mexico and one of the largest in New York City.
-I've shot U.S. presidents, high school, college and pro sports, famous musicians, boring politicians, the rich and famous and the poor and not-so-famous.
-I much prefer the latter.
+I've shot U.S. presidents, college and pro sports, famous musicians, boring politicians, hurricanes, natural disasters, the rich and famous and the poor and not-so-famous.

 845.988.7884